Who is Virgil Abloh?

 There’s one name almost as synonymous with Nike and the Jordan Brand as Michael Jordan himself — Virgil Abloh.
 A Chicago native, Abloh is the American dream personified.
 The son of Ghanaian immigrants, Abloh earned degrees in civil engineering and architecture and worked his way up through the fashion world ranks.
 He began with designing T-shirts at a Chicago print shop.
-He later became an artistic director at Louis Vuitton, and started his own label, Off-White.
-His style effortlessly marries high fashion with streetwear.
+Later, Virgil Abloh founded Off-White, his own fashion label, and went on to become the men's artistic director at Louis Vuitton.
+In some of Virgil's most notable fashion designs, his style effortlessly marries high fashion with streetwear.

-It’s his work with Nike, though, that has solidified Virgil Abloh as a rock star in the eyes of sneakerheads.
-From Air Max to Nike Dunks, Abloh put his spin on the most iconic Nike sneaker designs.
-Abloh has always been a Nike sneaker fan, describing himself as “...a kid who would sleep with a Jordan 5 at the end of the bed just so I could see it in the morning.”
+It’s his work with the Nike brand that has solidified Virgil Abloh as a rock star in the eyes of sneakerheads.
+From Nike Air Maxes to Nike Dunks, Abloh put his spin on the most iconic Nike sneaker designs.
+Abloh has always been a Nike sneaker fan, describing himself as “...a kid who would sleep with a Nike Air Jordan 5 at the end of the bed just so I could see it in the morning.”
 He even started designing Nike sneakers back then.
 He once told media collective Complex, “My friend Chris Eaton and I used to be so obsessed with Jordan that we were drawing Nike shoes and sending them to Nike.
 And, Nike would be like, ‘Oh, we don’t accept designs.”

 Except Nike did accept his designs — eventually.
 Abloh’s collaboration with the brand began in 2017 with “The Ten” collection, a partnership that produced some of the most coveted sneakers of all time.
 In that release, Abloh deconstructed 10 Nike sneaker models, quite literally.
 His hands-on creative process includes using Sharpies, zip ties, and X-Acto knives.
 He described the end result to Nike News by saying “what we're talking about here is larger than sneakers, it’s larger than design culture.
 It’s nothing short of state-of-the-art design.
 These 10 shoes have broken barriers in performance and style.
 To me, they are on the same level as a sculpture of David or the Mona Lisa.
 You can debate it all you want, but they mean something.
 And, that's what's important.”